sedhain-pankaj/RCVS/README.md

 When you run the script, it will ask you for the following inputs:

-- Start page: The page number to start scraping data from.
+- `Start page`: The page number to start collecting data from.
-- End page: The page number to stop scraping data at.
+- `End page`: The page number to stop collecting data at.
-- Save to CSV: Press `y` if you want to save the data to a CSV.
+- `Save to CSV`: Press `y` if you want to save the data to a CSV.
 You will be prompted to enter the name of the CSV file.
 It will ask for overwrite confirmation if the file already exists.

 ## Demo